crumbaugh/Lantern/README.md

 ---------
 This project uses no third-party art assets.
 All art was created by our team.

-The background music used in this game was created by a third party.
+The background music used in this game, as well as some attributes of our website, were created by a third party.
 For more information, see third-party.txt in the root directory.